carolinaamg/Stochastic_mapping/README.md

 # enriched_OG
 This pipeline allows to identify  enriched **Orthologous Groups (OG)** in the internal nodes of a rooted phylogenetic tree.

-*enriched_OG* will use a rooted-ultrametric phylogenetic tree in newick format with node names **(see example file)** as well as a presence/absence matrix **(see example file)** as input files. *enriched_OG* will create a stochastic mapping distribution and a null distribution.
+*enriched_OG* will use a rooted-ultrametric phylogenetic tree in newick format with node names **(see example file phylogeny_example.nwk)** as well as a presence/absence matrix **(see example file matrix_example.csv)** as input files. *enriched_OG* will create a stochastic mapping distribution and a null distribution.
 These distributions can be statistically compared (null distribution is generated without the presence/absence data at the tips) to find OG enriched at specific nodes of the input phylogenetic tree.

 For more information on the stochastic mapping analysis: